-Another of our interwoven histories is comprised of the annual diaries listed below and under “Our Diaries” in the drop down menu above.
+Another of our interwoven histories is comprised of the annual diaries listed in “Our Diaries.”

 The core of all of our histories is that we were a more extended group living together than a typical nuclear family.
 That’s why we often called ourselves a household.
 The dynamics were more various and less conventional.
 Each of the parents had and has a different relationship with each of the children, and one of the distinctions is whether the relation is blood or not.
 There is typically more going on, in every sense of the term.